How the ARIAS are judged

 Each panel judges just one category, and each award is determined in isolation, with the decision of the judging panel being final.

-The Radio Times Moment of The Year is judged differently - Radio Academy members are invited to suggest (for free) their favourite moment from across audio and radio in the past year, whether they worked on it or not.
+The Radio Times Moment of The Year is judged differently.
+Radio Academy Members are invited to suggest (for free) their favourite moment from across audio and radio in the past year, whether they worked on it or not.
 A panel of judges formed of Radio Academy Trustees and the Editor of the Radio Times score these and meet to form a shortlist of ten.
-The readers of RadioTimes then vote for their favourite on the RadioTimes website.
+The readers of Radio Times then vote for their favourite on the Radio Times website.

-Equality, Diversity and Inclusion at The ARIAS
+Equity, Diversity and Inclusion at The ARIAS

 The ARIAS are designed to be open to all – from large broadcasters to independent podcasters and community radio stations – they are intended to celebrate great UK radio and audio; however it is made or distributed.
-We actively encourage entries from all backgrounds.
+We actively encourage entries from all areas and backgrounds.

 We aim for our group of judges to be representative of the sector and the UK population at large.
 In recent years, our focus has been to meet a minimum of 50:50:20 representation – we aim for an equal gender split, and a minimum of 20% of judges to be Black, Asian or from other minority ethnic backgrounds.
 We have published monitoring data for a range of Radio Academy activity.